abbreviatedman/react-unit-03-intermediate-react/3c-children/assignment/directions.md

 ### Step 4: Use the Navbar Component

-1. Remove everything from the return statement in your `App.js` file.
+1. Remove everything from the return statement in your `App.jsx` file.
 2. Remove the imports for the logo and the `App.css` file.
-3. Add a `div` element to the return statement in your `App.js` file.
+3. Add a `div` element to the return statement in your `App.jsx` file.
 4. Import the `Navbar` component in your `App` component.
 5. Add the `Navbar` component as a child of the `div` element.
 6. **In the App component's return**, place navigation links as children to the `Navbar` component, using `a` elements with `href` attributes set to `#home`, `#about`, and `#contact`.